Atkinson's theorem: Sketch of proof

 Thus T is bounded below on Ker(F), which implies that T(Ker(F)) is closed.
 On the other hand, T(Ker(F)⊥) is finite-dimensional, since Ker(F)⊥ = Ran(F*) is finite-dimensional.
-Therefore Ran(T) = T(Ker(F)) + T(Ker(F)⊥) is closed, and this proves the theorem.
+Therefore, Ran(T) = T(Ker(F)) + T(Ker(F)⊥) is closed, and this proves the theorem.

-A more complete treatment of Atkinson's Theorem is in the reference by Arveson: it shows that if B is a Banach space, an operator is Fredholm iff it is invertible modulo a finite rank operator (and that the latter is equivalent to being invertible modulo a compact operator, which is significant in view of Enflo's example of a separable, reflexive Banach space with compact operators that are not norm-limits of finite rank operators).
+A more complete treatment of Atkinson's Theorem is in the reference by Arveson: it shows that if B is a Banach space, an operator is Fredholm if and only if it is invertible modulo a finite rank operator (and that the latter is equivalent to being invertible modulo a compact operator, which is significant in view of Enflo's example of a separable, reflexive Banach space with compact operators that are not norm-limits of finite rank operators).
 For Banach spaces, a Fredholm operator is one with finite dimensional kernel and range of finite codimension (equivalent to the kernel of its adjoint being finite dimensional).
 Note that the hypothesis that Ran(T) is closed is redundant since a space of finite codimension that is also the range of a bounded operator is always closed (see Arveson reference below); this is a consequence of the open-mapping theorem (and is not true if the space is not the range of a bounded operator, for example the kernel of a discontinuous linear functional).